This post may contain affiliate links, view our disclosure.

 • Add the meatballs to the hot gravy, spooning the gravy on top to coat the meatballs.
 Sprinkle the parsley on top.

-• Serve the meatballs and gravy along with prepared egg noodles and lingonberry jam.
+If desired, serve the meatballs and gravy along with prepared egg noodles, green beans, and lingonberry jam.

 • Recipe Yield and Serving Size: This recipe makes around 20 meatballs.
 Each serving is 4 meatballs, for a total of 5 servings.